 Report vacancy rates of 5% or higher

 Despite moderated hiring plans, labor demand remains elevated.
-Manufacturing job openings stayed in the roughly 394k–426k range through the fourth quarter of 2025, while hires and separations remained near parity.
-This dynamic explains why employment levels appear steady even as recruiting activity remains intense.
+Manufacturing job openings ranged from roughly 440k to 510k through the first quarter of 2026, up from the 394k to 426k range seen in late 2025 and meaningfully higher than the year-earlier period.
+Hires and separations remained near parity, which explains why employment levels appear steady even as recruiting activity remains intense.

-NAM survey data provides company-level insight: in Q3 2025, manufacturers reported an average of ~4.2% of roles unfilled, with nearly one-quarter facing vacancy rates above 5%.
-These gaps are broadly distributed across subsectors rather than isolated to a few hot spots.
+NAM survey data provides company-level insight: in Q1 2026, manufacturers reported an average of 4.1% of roles unfilled, with roughly one in four facing vacancy rates above 5%.
+These gaps are broadly distributed across subsectors rather than isolated to a few hot spots, and the figure has held remarkably steady since Q3 2025, suggesting persistent structural friction rather than a cyclical hiring squeeze.

-Early 2026 establishment data suggest hiring momentum in manufacturing is fading.
-The BLS diffusion index for manufacturing, which measures the breadth of employment gains across subsectors, fell to 45.1 in February 2026, down from 47.9 in January.
+Early 2026 establishment data show hiring activity in manufacturing remains mixed.
+The BLS diffusion index for manufacturing, which measures the breadth of employment gains across subsectors, registered 48.6 in February 2026, rose above the expansion threshold to 51.4 in March, then pulled back to 47.2 in April.
 A reading below 50 indicates more manufacturing subsectors are contracting employment than expanding it.
-Combined with declining hours worked, these signals suggest that while structural labor shortages persist, near-term hiring activity is softening as manufacturers navigate tariff uncertainty, shifting demand, and cautious outlook conditions.
+The pattern is consistent with the choppy monthly payroll changes described in Section 1: brief expansions are not yet broad-based across the sector, and tariff uncertainty, shifting demand, and cautious outlook conditions continue to weigh on hiring breadth even where structural shortages persist.

 Compensation remains a central workforce challenge.
-As of December 2025, production and nonsupervisory manufacturing workers earned $29.51 per hour, while average hourly earnings across all manufacturing employees reached $36.07 per hour.
+As of April 2026, production and nonsupervisory manufacturing workers earned $30.10 per hour, the first time this series has crossed the $30 threshold.
+Average hourly earnings across all manufacturing employees reached $36.68 per hour.

 Wage pressure is increasingly driven by role-specific skill scarcity rather than uniform labor shortages.
 Occupations such as machinists, inspectors, technicians, and skilled assemblers continue to command premiums due to their direct impact on quality, throughput, and compliance.